okhlybov/zstdlib/README.md

 _zstdlib_ is native Ruby extension for [Zstandard](https://facebook.github.io/zstd/) data compression library.

-_zstdlib_ currently supports the [MRI Ruby](https://www.ruby-lang.org/) platform.
+_zstdlib_ is currently available for the [MRI Ruby](https://www.ruby-lang.org/) platform.

 ## Why bother?

-Unlike the other Zstd bindings available for Ruby, `Zstdlib` utilizes Zstd's native `Zlib` compatibility layer.
+Unlike the other Zstd bindings available for Ruby, *Zstdlib* utilizes Zstd's native *Zlib* compatibility layer.

 This specifically means that `Zstdlib` module is and will be (mostly)  API-compatible with standard Ruby `Zlib` module and thus _zstdlib_ can be used as a drop-in replacement for _zlib_: just replace `Zlib` with `Zstdlib` throughout the source code and you're in!